MicrosoftDocs/microsoft-salescopilot-docs/articles/step-up-license.md

 1. Verify whether you have sufficient Copilot for Microsoft 365 licenses available for the users who need access to Copilot for Sales.

 > [!NOTE]
-> - There must be enough Copilot for Microsoft 365 licenses available in the tenant to allow the conversion to Copilot for Sales licenses.
-> - The Copilot for Microsoft 365 licenses should not be assigned to any users.
 > - The unassigned Copilot for Microsoft 365 licenses are the ones that you can upgrade to Copilot for Sales licenses.
 So ensure that you have as many Copilot for Microsoft 365 licenses available as the number of step-up licenses you need.
 > - The available and unaasigned Copilot for Microsoft 365 licenses should have the same or later expiry date as the Copilot for Sales step-up licenses.